 - Standard terms and conditions of award give many authorities to the recipient (i.e. no need for prior approval).
-This includes (in general): - Carryover of unobligated balances unless stated otherwise on the award - Cost-related changes/rebudgeting unless change in scope - Extension of project period without additional funds (up to 12 months) except DP2 - Transfer of work to a 3rd party unless change in scope or foreign entity - Any authority listed in policy can be overridden by any special term on the award and/or specifics listed in the Funding Opportunity Announcement (FOA)
+This includes (in general): - Carryover of unobligated balances unless stated otherwise on the award - Cost-related changes/rebudgeting unless change in scope - Extension of project period without additional funds (up to 12 months) except DP2, OIA - Transfer of work to a 3rd party unless change in scope or foreign entity - Any authority listed in policy can be overridden by any special term on the award and/or specifics listed in the Notice of Funding Opportunity (NoFo)